Georgi Tenev: Biography

 He is born in 1969 in Sofia.
 He is the son of Tenyo Tenev and Bozhanka Konstantinova, a descendant of the poet Nikolai Liliev and the literary historian Georgi Konstantinov.
 In 1988 graduated from the H. Konstantin-Kyril Philosopher High School for Languages and Culture and Philological Studies at Sofia University "St. Kliment Ohridski” (1989–1991).
 In 1994 he was one of the graduates in the experimental class of Margarita Mladenova and Ivan Dobchev at the National Academy for Theater and Film Arts.
 He was elected a Herder Fellow by the Bulgarian Herder Award winner Konstantin Iliev and continued his studies at the University of Vienna in 1996/97.

 He was a playwright at the Sfumato Theater Workshop (1997–1999) and an assistant at the National Academy of Theater and Film Arts in Sofia (1997–2002).

-Since 1994 Georgi Tenev is freelance writer, playwright, screenwriter, and publicist.
+Since 1994 Georgi Tenev has been a freelance writer, playwright, screenwriter, and publicist.
 His novels and plays are winners of the most prestigious national awards for prose and drama: VICK Novel of the Year, the Elias Canetti Prize, the Askeer Academy Award.

 His novels have been translated into English (Open Letter Books), Spanish (Baile del Sol), and German (eta Verlag, Berlin); the collection of stories was distinguished by the American PEN/Heim Translation Grant; the stories have been published in Bat City Review, Ninth Letter Anthology, Words Without Borders (USA), and Granta (UK).
 His dramaturgical sequel to Hamlet is noted in The Oxford Companion to Shakespeare.

 Writes for the magazines and newspapers Kultura, Edno, Altera, Dnevnik, Literaturen Vestnik, Christianity and Culture (co-founder and editorial board member), Sfumato (co-founder).

 Since 2013 he is a curator for projects at the: Sofia City Art Gallery, The Red House, L’Europeo.
 Tenev was a distinguished Guest Lecturer at the Sozopol Fiction Seminar (2014, 2018).
 In 2017–2019 led classes in creative writing.
 He was a program Director for the Practical Dramaturgy Club – New Bulgarian University (2018).